 Control the installation, spread, and execution of malicious code at multiple points in the enterprise, while optimizing the use of automation to enable rapid updating of defense, data gathering, and corrective action.

 Why is this CIS Control critical?

-Malware defenses must be able to operate in this dynamic environment through large-scale automation, rapid updating, and integration with processes like Incident Response.
-They must also be deployed at multiple possible points-of-attack to detect, stop the movement of, or control the execution of malicious software.
+Malware defenses must be able to operate in this dynamic environment through large-scale automation, rapid updating, and integration with processes like incident response.
+They must also be deployed at multiple possible points of attack to detect, stop the movement of, or control the execution of malicious software.
 Enterprise endpoint security suites provide administrative features to verify that all defenses are active and current on every managed system.

 Blog post • 22 Feb 2021